verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Added support for Oracle Cloud Native Environment v1.7.
 - Added the ability to enable security plug-ins in OpenSearch clusters.
 - Now, Verrazzano uses OpenSearch operator-managed OpenSearch.
 To avoid any data loss during an upgrade, we advise you to make a backup before upgrading.
+- Described trial method for using Cluster API to configure OCNE clusters on Microsoft Azure or VMware vSphere.

 #### Component version updates:
 - Argo CD v2.8.3